amandanitta/amandanitta.github.io/projects/virtual-campus-tour.md

 ### What were my contributions

-My contributions to this project consisted of creating issues, updating the project board & project pages, merging branches, facilitating conversations/ meetings on direction of project, and developing pages.
-Along with also revising the content on pages such as the general page.
+My contributions to this project consisted of: creating issues, updating the project board & project pages, merging branches, facilitating conversations/ meetings on direction of project, developing pages, and revising the content on pages such as the general page.

-The pages that I directly contributed to in the development process were the study areas, campus center, athletics,  Pacific Ocean Science and Technology building page, the end of tour page, list clubs, add club and edit club pages.
+The pages that I directly contributed to in the development process were: the study areas, campus center, athletics,  Pacific Ocean Science and Technology building page, the end of tour page, list clubs, add club and edit club pages.
 These pages assist users in becoming familiar with the University of Hawaii at Manoa campus.

 [Link to GitHub repository](https://github.com/virtual-campus-tour/virtual-campus-tour)

 ### What I learned from this experience

-From this experience, I learned the importance of the application design where creativity determines the quality of th piece of work.
-Where generally, there are ideas being discussed, but the implementation by a person and their creativity determines how it transverses to be quality.
-By having collaboration an idea it allows for there to be transversal of expectations.
+From this experience, I learned the importance of the application design where creativity determines the quality of the piece of work.
+Along with ideas being discussed, the implementation by the developer and their creativity determines how it transverses to be quality.
+By integrating collaboration on ideas it allows for there to be transversal of expectations.
 I also learned the importance of having agile project management and the breaking of tasks into smaller pieces so that people are more inclined to work on it in a timely manner.

-I have also learned the importance of the application of concepts learned in class such as issue naming conventions, coding standards, and agile project management that allowed my team and I to succeed in creating our "beta project" Without the fundamental background of these ideas, it would of been more difficult to organize a project and continuously integrate our ideas and to creat the more effective and efficient collaboration.
+I  importance of the application of concepts learned in class such as issue naming conventions, coding standards, and agile project management that allowed my team and I to succeed in creating our "beta project".
+Without the fundamental background of these ideas, it would have been more difficult to organize a project and continuously integrate our ideas and to create the more effective and efficient collaboration.

 [Direct Link to Deployment/ website application](https://uh-virtual-campus-tour.xyz/)